Trade directory · Glendale metro · Arizona

 Licensing Requirements

-Arizona Registrar of Contractors requires R-39 Refrigeration Contracting license for HVAC work.
-Must pass business management and trade examinations, provide 4 years documented experience, maintain $7500 bond, and renew every 2 years with continuing education requirements.
+Arizona requires ROC (Registrar of Contractors) license.
+Class A General Commercial or Class B General Residential, plus R-39 Refrigeration specialty classification.
+Must pass business management and trade examinations, provide financial statements, and maintain $75,000 bond.
+Renewal every 2 years with continuing education requirements.

 §2